MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-filled-maps-choropleths.md

 [!INCLUDE [applies-yes-desktop-yes-service](../includes/applies-yes-desktop-yes-service.md)]

-A filled map uses shading or tinting or patterns to display how a value differs in proportion across a geography or region.
-You can quickly display relative differences with shading that ranges from light (less-frequent/lower) to dark (more-frequent/more).
+A filled, or *choropleth*, map uses shading or tinting or patterns to display how a value differs in proportion across a geography or region.
+You can quickly display relative differences with shading that ranges from light (less frequent/lower) to dark (more frequent/more).

 :::image type="content" source="media/power-bi-visualization-filled-maps-choropleths/large-map.png" alt-text="Screenshot of map of the United States.":::